learn-dumboo24/Enhanced-AI-Chat-Desktop-Client/README.md

 # Enhanced-AI-Chat-Desktop-Client

 > A fast, ChatGPT-powered desktop client built with **Electron**, **React**, and **MongoDB**, designed for clean, efficient, and focused AI conversations.
-It features one-level threaded chats, a minimap for quick topic navigation, and a temporary doubts window for instant, one-off queries — all optimized for performance on macOS.
+It features one-level threaded chats, a minimap for quick topic navigation, and a temporary doubts window for instant, one-off queries — all optimized for performance on Desktop.

 ---